HQSquantumsimulations/qoqo_aqt/Tutorial_qoqo.md

 url = "https://gateway.aqt.eu/marmot/sim/"
 ```

-The second one a simulator with a noise model
+The second one calls a simulator with a noise model

 ```
 url = "https://gateway.aqt.eu/marmot/sim/noise-model-1"